mesosphere/dcos-commons/docs/pages/developer-guide.md

 ## Provisioning

 TLS artifacts are provisioned by the **scheduler** based on the service configuration.
 Generated artifacts are stored as secrets in the `default` secrets store.
-The scheduler stores each artifact (private key, certificate, CA bundle, keystore and truststore) as a separate secret under the tasks `DCOS_SPACE` path.
+The scheduler stores each artifact (private key, certificate, CA bundle, keystore, and truststore) as a separate secret under the task's `DCOS_SPACE` path.
 This approach ensures that tasks launched by the scheduler [will get access](operations-guide.html#authorization-for-secrets) to all necessary secrets.
-If all secrets exist for a single artifact then it is **not** overwritten and the existing value is used.
+If the secret exists for a single artifact, then it is **not** overwritten and the existing value is used.
 Currently there is no exposed automated way of regenerating TLS artifacts.
-Operator can delete secrets from DC/OS secret store which will trigger generating new TLS artifacts.
+The operator can delete secrets from DC/OS secret store which will trigger generating new TLS artifacts.

-The scheduler will generate and store TLS artfiacts for both possible formats (`TLS`, `KEYSTORE`) and changing format won't result in a new private key.
+The scheduler will generate and store TLS artfiacts for both possible formats (`TLS`, `KEYSTORE`).
+Changing the format will not create a new private key.

 Generated artifacts are stored as secrets with the following naming scheme: